 To make the almond filling

-- Place the dark chocolate in a large heatproof bowl, set over a pot of simmering water.
+- Place the dark chocolate in a large heatproof bowl, and set it over a pot of simmering water.
 Make sure the bottom of the bowl does not touch the water.

 - Stir to combine and set aside.